gazoodle/gecko-home-assistant/README.md

 ## Installation (HACS)

 The preferred method to install is to use HACS.
-This repo should be available in the default list, but this is currently in progress, so you might need to add https://github.com/gazoodle/gecko-home-assistant as a custom repo.
-See https://hacs.xyz/docs/faq/custom_repositories for details.

 ## Installation (No HACS)